ptrpl4/GitBookWiki/programming/js/js.md

 # 🔞 JavaScript

-a lightweight, interpreted, or just-in-time compiled programming language
+A lightweight, interpreted, or just-in-time compiled programming language

 #### Links